 If you’re a high net worth individual, an experienced estate planning attorney is critically important.
 That’s because you can thereby ensure that you’re able to pass the fruit of your labor to the next generation or other desired beneficiary.
 That requires carefully planning for the future.
 Your attorney is a crucial element in any estate planning, which might include elements of succession planning, wealth transfers and both immediate and future taxation issues.

 To protect your assets, or provide for your family when you’re gone, contact us; we’re here to help.
-For your convenience, we’ve established office in many parts of New York State.
-Attorney Joseph Callahan has over 25 years of legal experience as well as a master’s degree in accounting.
-As a lawyer and former CPA, he is uniquely qualified to provide estate planning services for individuals, families, professionals and business owners.
+Attorney Joseph Callahan has over 35 years of legal experience as well as a master’s degree in accounting.
+As a New York/Connecticut lawyer and former CPA, he is uniquely qualified to provide estate planning services for individuals, families, professionals and business owners.
 To schedule an appointment with an estate planning lawyer, please call toll free 844-MCC-4TAX, alternatively, you can contact us online.

 Estate Planning Overview